Cades Cove is one of the true wonders of the Smoky Mountains.

 Either direction on Old Tuckaleechee will get you to Highway 321 where you can make your way back to the park or on to Wears Valley and Pigeon Forge.

-It’s an off the beaten path adventure most tourists never experience.
-But it offers a taste of what living in the park meant for families who needed to get out to get to town.
+It’s an off-the-beaten-path adventure most tourists never experience.
+But it offers a taste of what living in the park meant for families who needed to get out to go to town.

 Are there any gems we should add to the list?
-Let us know in the comments.
+What are your favorite Smoky Mountain secrets?
+Let us know in the comments below.